Telehandler (Gold Card)

 FACE TO FACE - at our site in Wetherill Park (see our course calendar for scheduled dates)

-FACE TO FACE - at your site (providing you have adequate training areas, resources and participants)
+FACE TO FACE - at your site (providing you have adequate training areas, resources and a group of 6-8 participants)

 PLEASE NOTE: *Course duration may vary based on training group size, prior operator experience (if any) and the number of attachments you are being trained on.
 Please also refer to WHAT TYPE OF TRAINING OR LICENSING DO I NEED TO OPERATE MY TELEHANDLER to ensure you are booking into the appropriate course.